Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 2. Moschakis Konstantinos: "Healing Gods: The Cult of Apollo Iatros, Asclepius and Hygieia in the Black Sea Region", Dissertation thesis submitted to obtain the Master of Arts (MA) in Black Sea Cultural Studies Thessaloniki, 2013.

 3. Sofia Lukashova, Ekateryna Reshchuk: "Back to the USSR.
-How Crimea has changed under Russian occupation", special research for Ukrainska Pravda, 2020.
+How Crimea has changed under russian occupation", special research for Ukrainska Pravda, 2020.

 4. Hugh Plommer: "Vitruvius and the Origin of Caryatids", The Journal of Hellenic Studies, Vol. 99 (1979), pp. 97-102.